 Spellcasting.
 The lubberkin's spellcasting ability is Constitution (spell save DC 16, +8 to hit with spell attacks).
 They can cast the following spells, requiring no components:

-At will: lesser restoration, prestidigitation, purify food and drink by Carlos Cisco
+At will: lesser restoration, prestidigitation, purify food and drink

 1/day each: animate objects, create food and water